Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 current_user_message = ""
 ```

-- *context* is the initial context for the conversation, the LLM will use this to understand what behavior is expected from it.
+- *context* is the initial context for the conversation; the LLM will use this to understand what behavior is expected from it.
-- *conversation* is a dictionary that will store the conversation history to be displayed
+- *conversation* is a dictionary that stores the conversation history to be displayed
 - *current_user_message* is the current message that the user is typing

 # Step 4: Create a function to generate responses

-**This step is the one that needs to be adapted if you want to
+**This step must be adapted if you want to
 use a different LLM.**

 Initialize the OpenAI client with your API key.
 You can find